file-format/Docs/en/email/pst.md

 # What is a PST file? #

-Files with .PST extension represent Outlook Personal Storage Files (also called Personal Storage Table) that store variety of user information.
+Files with .pst extension represent Outlook Personal Storage Files (also called Personal Storage Table) that store variety of user information.
 User information is stored in folders of different types that include emails, calendar items, notes, contacts, and several other file formats.
 PST files are used for archiving emailing data offline that can be later loaded and viewed in various applications.

 ### PST File Format Specifications ###